-Our financial instruments consist of cash and cash equivalents, trade accounts receivable, accounts payable, and short-term and long-term obligations, including the Credit Facility and the Senior Notes.
-We consider investments in highly liquid instruments purchased with a remaining maturity of 90 days or less at the date of purchase to be cash equivalents.
-As of March 30, 2012, we had no outstanding borrowings under our Credit Facility and \$550.0 million in aggregate principal amount outstanding of the Senior Notes, and we held no short-term investments.
-Because the Senior Notes bear interest at a fixed rate, our exposure to market risk for changes in interest rates relates primarily to borrowings under our Credit Facility, cash equivalents, short-term investments and short-term obligations.
+Our financial instruments consist of cash and cash equivalents, trade accounts receivable, accounts payable, short-term and long-term obligations, including the Credit Facility and the 2020 Notes, and foreign currency forward contracts.
+We consider investments in highly liquid instruments purchased with a remaining maturity of three months or less at the date of purchase to be cash equivalents.
+As of March 29, 2013, we had no outstanding borrowings under our Credit Facility and \$575.0 million in aggregate principal amount outstanding of the 2020 Notes, and we held no short-term investments.
+Our 2020 Notes bear interest at a fixed rate and therefore our exposure to market risk for changes in interest rates relates primarily to borrowings under our Credit Facility, cash equivalents, short-term investments and short-term obligations.

 The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
 To minimize this risk, we maintain a significant portion of our cash balance in money market funds.
 In general, money market funds are not subject to interest rate risk because the interest paid on such funds fluctuates with the prevailing interest rate.
 Our cash and cash equivalents earn interest at variable rates.
 Given recent declines in interest rates, our interest income has been and may continue to be negatively impacted.
 Fixed rate securities may have their fair market value adversely impacted due to a rise in interest rates, while floating rate securities may produce less income than expected if interest rates fall.
-If the underlying weighted average interest rate on our cash and cash equivalents, assuming balances remain constant over a year, changed by 50 basis points, interest income would have increased or decreased by approximately \$0.1 million for each of the fiscal years ended March 30, 2012 and April 1, 2011.
+If the underlying weighted average interest rate on our cash and cash equivalents, assuming balances remain constant over a year, changed by 50 basis points, interest income would have increased or decreased by approximately \$0.4 million and \$0.1 million, respectively, for each of the fiscal years ended March 29, 2013 and March 30, 2012.
 Because our investment policy restricts us to invest in conservative, interest-bearing investments and because our business strategy does not rely on generating material returns from our investment portfolio, we do not expect our market risk exposure on our investment portfolio to be material.

-Our primary interest rate under the Credit Facility is the Eurodollar rate plus an applicable margin that is based on our leverage ratio.
-Under the amended and restated Credit Facility, the weighted average effective interest rate as of May 9, 2012 that would have been applied to any new borrowings under the Credit Facility was approximately 2.74%.
-As of March 30, 2012, we had no outstanding borrowings under our Credit Facility.
-Accordingly, assuming the outstanding balance remained constant over a year, changes in interests rates applicable to our Credit Facility would have no effect on our interest incurred and cash flow.
+Our primary interest rate under the Credit Facility is the Eurodollar rate plus an applicable margin that is based on our total leverage ratio.
+Under the Credit Facility, the effective interest rate as of March 29, 2013 that would have been applied to any new Eurodollar note based borrowings under the Credit Facility was approximately 3.80%.
+As of March 29, 2013, we had no outstanding borrowings under our Credit Facility.
+Accordingly, assuming the outstanding balance remained constant over a year, changes in interest rates applicable to our Credit Facility would have no effect on our interest incurred and cash flow.